StefanoCecere/awesome-opensource-unity/README.md

 ### Sounds

-- [usfxr](https://github.com/zeh/usfxr) - a C# library used to generate and play game-like procedural audio effects inside Unity.
+- [usfxr](https://github.com/zeh/usfxr) - A C# library used to generate and play game-like procedural audio effects inside Unity.
 With usfxr, one can easily design and synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.
 - [Unity-Beat-Detection](https://github.com/allanpichardo/Unity-Beat-Detection) - Musical beat detection and audio spectrum analysis for use with the Unity game engine.
 - [LibNoise.Unity](https://github.com/ricardojmendez/LibNoise.Unity) - Coherent noise library for Unity, a port of LibNoise.
 - [Reaktion](https://github.com/keijiro/Reaktion) - Audio reactive animation toolkit for Unity.
-- [MusicEngine](https://github.com/geekdrums/MusicEngine) - make music synced game with Unity / ADX2 / Wwise.
+- [MusicEngine](https://github.com/geekdrums/MusicEngine) - Make music synced game with Unity / ADX2 / Wwise.

 ### Timeline